sanuv9683/AfterSchool-Web-App/README.md

-## After Schools Web App
+## After-Schools Web App
-A little info about your project and/ or overview that explains **what** the project is about.
+As a client project I developed this project for handaling the resources between studetns and lectures..  from this project it was esier maintain the resources and delivering them in a better way.

 ## Motivation
 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.